Cubital tunnel syndrome

 When can I drive and go back to work?

-You will need someone to drive you home after your surgery.
-We recommend you return to driving when your arm feels comfortable when using it for general daily activities.
-This is often around one to two weeks after your surgery.
+Arrange for someone to drive you home after your surgery.
+Do not drive again until your arm feels comfortable when using it for general daily activities.
+This is often around 1 to 2 weeks after your surgery.

 When can I return to my normal activities?

-You should return to normal everyday activities as your pain allows, often around one to two weeks after your surgery.
+Return to normal everyday activities as your pain allows.
+This is often 1 to 2 weeks after your surgery.

 Will I need a follow-up appointment?